Adam RamirezHistory major

 Having a blast with the past

-Adam is combining his history major with a second major in philosophy and a minor in Christian mission.
-After college he plans to get a graduate degree in Latin American history and explore the intersection of religion and contemporary political and social issues in order to promote peace and justice.
+Adam is combining his history major with a second major in religion.
+After college he plans to either attend seminary or earn a graduate degree in Latin American history and explore the intersection of religion and contemporary political and social issues in order to promote peace and justice.
 He eventually would like to be a college professor or work at a research institution.
 At Northwestern Adam participates in the Ethnic Fair and other events organized by the International Club, as well as in the student club HPNW (Hispanic People of Northwestern).

 I had great history teachers in middle and high school, which helped motivate me to study for my classes and get good grades.
 I like reading history, maps and world almanacs in my spare time.
 Also, my family has traveled and moved around significantly, and that sparked an interest in the world’s cultures and in asking why, when and where things happened.